 Turns out they are camped exactly where we thought they would be, and they are all still in their tents.
 They are incredibly relieved by our decision to come back and find them.
 We then make the difficult decision to head twenty miles back to town instead of another hundred through storm ridden wilderness and fresh pow-pow.

-On our way back we encounter several batches of brave souls heading north, and like those who advised us, we advise them, and like us, they decide to press on (however, all of these hikers would eventually be turned around back to Skykomish).
+On our way back we encounter several batches of brave souls heading north, and like those who advised us, we advise them, and like us, they decide to ignore the warnings (all of these hikers would eventually be turned around back to Skykomish).